tidepool-org/data-model/device-data/types/deviceEvent/timeChange.md

  * from
  * to
  * agent
- * reasons
- * timezone

 #### from

-[ingestion, storage, client] An ISO 8601 formatted timestamp *without* any timezone offset information—e.g., `2016-05-04T08:18:06`.
+[ingestion, storage, client] An ISO 8601 formatted timestamp *without* any timezone offset information—e.g., `2016-06-13T19:29:38`.

 	QUICK SUMMARY
 	Required: